14. NCJLA Certified Coach Program

 Gold (Required for 12U- HS, eligible to coach 8U-HS)

 2. PCA online course or workshop

-3. US Lacrosse Level 1 online course
+3. US Lacrosse Coaches Education: Level 1 (in person or online)

 5. Signed Coaches Code of Conduct

-6. Passed Age Level Rules Test
+6. Age Level Rules Test (NCJLA test)

 NCJLA Requirements Detail

-1. Cleared Background Check*
+1. Cleared Background Check* (Annual requirement)

 *Coaches under the age of 18 are not required to undergo a background check.